sergio1990/method_cachable/README.md

 ### Cache storage

 For storing cached methods gem using *Rails.cache*.
 Therefore you must set in rails application config file *cache_store* option.
-I highly recommend using the couple of *memcached*+*dalli* because they work very quickly.
+I highly recommend using the couple of *memcached*+*dalli* because memcached store information in memory and the best solution to integrate it to rails app is dalli.
 For this, you must add gem dalli to your Gemfile:

 ```ruby
 gem 'dalli'